AskumaMai/Rescue_dec/README.md

 ## Installation

+Since this project in under development,
-We recommend installing from source in editable mode
+We recommend installing from source in editable mode using pip

 Download the module folder from github and run the following: